 You will see the calculation in the form valuing all your assets at 80%.
 This is because the IRS uses “quick sale” value.
 They assume you would get about 80% value for selling something quickly.

-Fill out your bank names, account numbers and check the account type in the first two parts of this section.
+Fill out your bank names, account numbers, and check the account type in the first two parts of this section.

-For line 1(a) and 1(b), list your actual bank balances, rounded up to the nearest dollar.
+For lines 1(a) and 1(b), list your actual bank balances, rounded up to the nearest dollar.
 If you have more bank accounts make a separate attachment to add to the OIC.
 Write on the top “SECTION 3 ATTACHMENT” and list the same information you listed for your other bank accounts on this page.
 If there are any additional bank accounts add their total on line 1(c).
 Then on line (1) write the total of all your bank account balances minus $1,000.
 If you have no bank account, write None.
 We differentiate this from the N/A we use in other sections.

-In the second two parts of this section you will fill in your Investment Account financial institution name and account numbers.
+In the second two parts of this section, you will fill in your Investment Account financial institution name and account numbers.
 If you do not have any investment accounts just write N/A. Check off the type of account.
-Then enter the current market value, then 80% of the current market value and finally the left over equity in lines 2(a) and 2(b).
+Then enter the current market value, then 80% of the current market value, and finally the leftover equity in lines 2(a) and 2(b).

 If you have more investment accounts make a separate attachment to add to the OIC.
 Write on the top “SECTION 4 ATTACHMENT” and underneath it “INVESTMENT ACCOUNTS” and list the same information you listed for your other investment accounts in this section.
 If there are any additional investment accounts add their Value x 0.8 – Loan Balances (available equity) on line 2(c).
 Then on line (2) write the total of all your investment accounts.